Jefferson: A Retrospective on American Bitching

 Expansion of Executive Power

 Apparently, when Jefferson said he wanted limited government, he meant it for those not in office.
-The very definition of the expansion of executive power is the Louisiana Purchase, doubling the size of the country for the bargain price of fifteen million dollars.
+The very definition of the expansion of executive power is the Louisiana Purchase, doubling the size of the country for the bargain price of $15 million.

 Jefferson didn’t know if the Louisiana Purchase was constitutional.
 In fact, many said privately that he didn’t think it was constitutional.
 If he stayed true to his small government principles, he never would have done it.
-He did it anyway, and ironically used Alexander Hamilton’s system of financing to fund it, one that he was publicly and vehemently opposed to for fifteen years.
+He did it anyway, and ironically used Alexander Hamilton’s system of financing to fund it (a policy he publicly decried for 15 years).

-As President, Jefferson was now presiding in the very same manner over which he had made his career vehemently decrying Federalists for.
-They attacked his “flip flop” as Jefferson was the biggest opponent of the federal government doing too much and taking on too much power.
+As President, Jefferson was now governing in the same manner as the Federalists he fought.
+They attacked his hypocrisy as Jefferson was the biggest opponent of the federal government doing too much and taking on too much power.
 How could he justify acquiring one third of the continent while proposing military governors to preside over it?
 That was the very definition of big government.

 Furthermore, Jefferson approved a secret exploration of the newly acquired territory known as The Lewis and Clark Expedition.
 When he sent a secret message to Congress asking them to fund it, his opponents screamed it was an unconstitutional military foray.
 He did it anyway.

-Jefferson, similar to Washington and unlike Adams, was also unable to effectively deal with the rising international crisis of the time being the escalating War between England and France, Jefferson didn’t want America to be involved with Europe.
-He wanted to focus on interior America, and ignore the world beyond us.
+Jefferson, similar to Washington and unlike Adams, was also unable to effectively deal with the rising international crisis of the time: the Anglo-French War.
+Jefferson didn’t want America to be involved with Europe.
+He wanted to focus on matters within our boarders, and ignore the world beyond us.

-The problem is that we traded with both sides which infuriated both sides.
-Jefferson’s answer was to issue the Embargo Act of 1807 prohibiting trade with all nations which proved disastrous for New England trade.
+The problem is that we traded with both nations, each of which demanded America’s loyalty.
+Jefferson’s answer was to issue the Embargo Act of 1807 prohibiting trade with all nations which proved disastrous for New England commerce.

-Jefferson took the oath of office vowing to change the presidency and he did just that though not in the way many thought.
+Jefferson took the oath of office vowing to change the Presidency and he did just that, though not in the way many expected.
 While Jefferson was an advocate of small government, when in power, he expanded government tremendously.
-This would become a tradition in the presidency and his bold leadership had him overwhelmingly reelected to his second term where he was largely ineffectual.
+This would become a tradition in the Presidency and his bold leadership had him overwhelmingly reelected to his second term where he was largely ineffectual.

-This was also a time when those of you who decry officials for saying one thing and doing another when in office sprang to life.
-How dare he preach small government, but do nothing but expand his power while in office?
+This was also a time when those who decried officials for saying one thing and doing another when in office sprang to life.
+How dare he preach small government, but do nothing but expand his power?
 The demands of the office go far beyond what most citizens can comprehend, but that didn’t stop them from bitching at Jefferson even though the people themselves were indeed changing.
 Afterall, they elected him after our first two presidents were Federalists.

-Jefferson “spoke softly and carried a big stick” 100 years before Teddy Roosevelt uttered those words, and it is no coincidence that they are both on Mt.
+Jefferson “spoke softly and carried a big stick ” 100 years before Teddy Roosevelt uttered those words.
+It is no coincidence that they are both on Mt.
 Rushmore.
 In fact, all four of the presidents on Mt.
 Rushmore (in order of appearance: Washington, Adams, Roosevelt and Lincoln) were tremendous expanders of the federal government and the executive branch.
 Three of the four were Republicans.

 James Madison would follow Thomas Jefferson